-Extension: There are two extensions for this trip that we are offering, one at the front end of the trip and another at the back end.
+Extension: We can assist you with extensions for this trip both at the front end of the trip and another at the back end.
 Please contact Eyes On Africa for details.

 NOTE: Air travel and customized extensions to this safari may be arranged through Eyes On Africa as desired.
 Contact Eyes on Africa for further information about the extensions.

 The cost of this all-inclusive safari for 2017 is USD 12 650 per person but we are waiting for final quotes from the suppliers to get a final 2018 cost.
 We will provide this as soon as it is available.
 This fee includes all in-country ground and air transportation as well as hotel accommodation (double occupancy) and all meals (except as noted in the detailed itinerary above and in exclusions below).

 Payment Schedule: Due to payment terms placed on us by our suppliers in Brazil, the payment schedule for clients joining this trip are as follows: 35% on sign up: 30% additional by April 01, 2017: final deposit by August 01, 2017.

 Please note: We will attempt to adhere to this itinerary as much as possible.
 However, certain conditions (political, climatic, environmental, cultural, or wildlife migrations) may necessitate changes in the itinerary.
 We reserve the right to alter any itinerary at any time, if necessary.
 We will attempt to notify participants of changes as far in advance as possible.
 Costs incurred by such changes will be the responsibility of the participant.